Get This Sales Funnel Custom Built >> Click Here!

 Visitor-to-lead rate

 How to calculate the visitor-to-lead rate.
 Take your total number of people that converted to leads (subscribers to the free plan and email leads) for any given month, divide it by the total number of unique visitors, and multiply the result by 100.
-For example, 500 leads in a month with 10,000 website visitors would result in a 5% visitor-to-lead rate.
+For example, 500 monthly charges with 10,000 website visitors would result in a 5% visitor-to-lead rate.

-If you still feel that something is wrong with your funnel, you may want to watch our three-part video course.
-In this free course, you will learn the 3 steps to fix your sales funnel and conversion rates, so you finally make more money out of your current traffic.
+If you still feel something is wrong with your funnel, you may want to watch our three-part video course.
+In this free course, you will learn the three steps to finally fix your sales funnel and conversion rates to make more money from your current traffic.
 Click here for instant access.

 Lead-to-customer rate

 Every SaaS KPIs startup in its early stages wants to convert free or trial users into paid customers.
 This number describes how many leads convert into paying customers per month.
-In other words, it shows whether your sales process and lead-nurturing methods are working or not.
-The lead-to-customer rate is about how fast you’re turning free subscribers into customers.
-Generating sales-ready leads is a challenge, and this metric shows you how good you're at it.
+In other words, it shows whether your sales process and lead nurturing methods work.
+The lead-to-customer rate is about how quickly you turn free subscribers into customers.
+Generating sales-ready leads is a challenge; this metric shows you how good you're at it.

 The lead-to-customer rate is pretty straightforward to calculate.
-Take the number of newly-acquired customers for any given month, divide it by the number of new leads, and multiply that number by 100, to get your percentage.
-For example, 15 customers in a month when you scored 500 new leads would result in a 3% lead-to-customer rate.
+Take the number of newly acquired customers for any given month, divide it by the number of new leads, and multiply that by 100 to get your percentage.
+For example, 15 monthly customers when you score 500 new charges would result in a 3% lead-to-customer rate.

-Use Google Analytics goals to track conversions and other paid tools which can come in handy, like Intercom.
+Use Google Analytics goals to track conversions and other paid tools that can come in handy, like Intercom.

 C. Marketing and other basic KPIs for SaaS startups